basilsalaita/cs50-runoff-election/README.md

 - Data Structures
 - Problem Solving

-## About
+## Development Notes
-Developed as part of Harvard's CS50 Introduction to Computer Science.
+This project was developed as part of Harvard's CS50 course.
+AI tools were occasionally used to assist with debugging and clarifying programming concepts during development.